 - Non-profit or governmental educational institutions

-- Budget Justification Narrative: After filling out the SF-424A Budget, use a separate sheet of paper to describe each of the budget expenses in detail.
-See section H. Other Information: Guidelines for Budget Submissions below for further information.
+- Budget Justification Narrative: After filling out the SF-424A Budget (above), use a separate sheet of paper to describe each of the budget expenses in detail.

 - 1-page CV or resume of key personnel who are proposed for the program